welcome to b12 records.com

 BEN SIMS: Love the B12, charted the A side at no.1, there's just not enough stuff like that around.

-JEFF MILLS: "It?s wonderful."
+JEFF MILLS: "It¹s wonderful."

 CHRIS FINKE - ATOMIC JAM / FLUX / SPLIT: WICKED release!!
-I couldn?t make up my mind which mix to play so I played both this last Saturday at the Drop Beats festival in Birmingham and when the basslines dropped it kicked off.
+I couldn’t make up my mind which mix to play so I played both this last Saturday at the Drop Beats festival in Birmingham and when the basslines dropped it kicked off.
 Serious techno, will be caning it and charting it.

 FABRICE LIG: Wow!
 Kirk Degiorgio + B12 = Dreamteam of Techno!
 That EP is huge, proper techno for the future!
-9.5/10 ? it?s perfect
+9.5/10 – it’s perfect

 COLIN DALE: Excellent.